 In September Rutlish celebrated its 125th year with over 1300 students.
 More poignant as many were returning after not physically being in school since March.

 The start of 2021 saw students once again learning at home during a national lockdown due to Covid19.
-Only children of critical workers and vulnerable students attended in person.
+Only children of critical workers and vulnerable students attended in person between January and March.